Techtonica/curriculum/_templates/projects.md

 ### Basic Requirements
 1. Participants will obtain a code review by asking for a code review using the Techtoncia #tech-help Slack Channel.
-2. Participants will submit project by Friday of the week that it is assigned.
+2. Participants will submit and present project by assigned date.

-## Setup Instructions (DO NOT DELETE - GOES IN EVERY PROJECT)
+## Setup Instructions
-Use the Terminal for navigating around the file system and creating new folders and files.
+Use the Terminal to navigate around the file system and creating new folders and files.
 Refer to the lesson on [Shell Commands](https://docs.google.com/presentation/d/1LuOLcpSAtNQlbULx9nWgXJNhgWQlfQ4nzLWQ0DuuPQk/edit?usp=sharing) if you need guidance on using the Terminal.

 When you get to the steps below that ask you to initialize a git repo and track files using git, refer to the lesson on [Git and Version Control](https://docs.google.com/presentation/d/1znMOomkIkAkFKIz2e6t5tLpyzObKqOwfd90fsixSiec/edit?usp=sharing) if you need guidance.